etcd-io/website/content/docs/_index.md

 ## Getting started

-New etcd users and developers can get started by [downloading and building etcd](getting-started)
+New etcd users and developers can get started by [downloading and building etcd](download-build),

 ## Support